micro-ROS/micro-ROS.github.io/_docs/tutorials/core/first_application_linux/index.md

 ## Installing ROS 2 and the micro-ROS build system

-First of all, let's take a Ubuntu 18.04 LTS computer and install ROS 2
+First of all, let's take a Ubuntu 18.04 LTS computer and install **ROS 2 Dashing Diademata**:

 ```
 sudo locale-gen en_US en_US.UTF-8